sahib015/SmartHomeOperationsApp/README.md

 After the libraries have been installed, run the server application using the following commands.
 The server should start running before running the different sensors.
 * Type “python server.py”
-* "Type “python3 server.py” if having multiple versions of python.
+* Type “python3 server.py” if having multiple versions of python.

 ### Run the Different Sensors
  Using a new terminal, navigate to the sensor folder, and start the virtual environment on the same computer running server.py.